-The group employed approximately 204 people at 30 June 2013, an increase of 3% from the number employed at 30 June 2012.
+The group employed approximately 186 people at 30 June 2014, a decrease of 9% from the number employed at 30 June 2013.
 During the year CMI Limited reviewed its staffing and locations to ensure it has the right resources in the right locations to fulfil customer needs.
-The group implemented a Performance Rights Plan to incentivise and retain executives and a Paid Parental Leave Scheme as part of the group's diversity program.
+During the prior year, the group implemented a Performance Rights Plan to incentivise and retain executives and a Paid Parental Leave Scheme as part of the group's diversity program.
 Investment continues in the training and development of the group's human resources.